synthet-ic/kfl/book/src/README.md

 ## TODO

 - [ ] `-`
-- [ ] Struct variants and tuple variants
 - [ ] Implement `DecodeScalar` for struct as the replacement of `flatten(properties)` and support `flatten(arguments)` equivalent as well
 - [ ] Span
 - [ ] Detect name conflicts between fields in the same struct